Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/requiring_identity_provider_use.md

     ![Select an Identity Provider](/Images/idp_new_user_form.png)

-3. An email invitation or notification is sent to the user providing a link to log in using the selected Identity Provider.
+3. An email invitation or notification is sent to the user providing a link to sign in using the selected Identity Provider.

-Upon subsequent logins to the Amplify Platform, if the invited user attempts to authenticate and access the organization using an Identity Provider other than the one configured, a message appears that they must re-authenticate using the configured Identity Provider.
+Upon subsequent sign-ins to the Amplify Platform, if the invited user attempts to authenticate and access the organization using an Identity Provider other than the one configured, a message appears that they must re-authenticate using the configured Identity Provider.

 ![Authenticate with IdP during sign in](/Images/idp_signin_restricted.png)